Geometric G-functions and Atypicality: Applications

-To get a polynomial bound on the heights of points of $\mathcal{S}$ in terms of the degree we now wish to apply \autoref{sndsinggivesheights} to our situation.
+To get a polynomial bound on the heights of points of $\mathcal{S}$ in terms of the degree we now wish to apply \autoref{sndsinggivesheights} to our situation, noting that $\mathcal{S} = \mathcal{S}_{\textrm{split}}$ in our case.
 This means checking that integrating around the vanishing cycles corresponding to two nodal singularities of $X_{s_{0}}$ produces tuples of non-constant $G$-functions satisfying the linear independence condition in \autoref{sndsinggivesheights}.
 This follows from Andr\'e's result \autoref{numberofvancycles} above, as well as the remark at \cite[pg.192]{zbMATH00041964}, which says that $h^{1}(\Sigma_{X_{s_{0}}}) = g - \sum_{i} p_{g}(C_{i}) \geq 2$, where $X_{s_{0}} = C_{1} \cup \cdots \cup C_{\ell}$ is the decomposition of the singular fibre into its components.

 We are now in the situation where we have a logarithmic Weil height $\theta : S(\overline{\mathbb{Q}}) \to \mathbb{R}_{> 0}$ for which there exists constants $\kappa, a \in \mathbb{R}_{> 0}$ such that